fmcgeough/fmcgeough.github.io/_posts/2024-08-05-black-mountain-slide.md

 The Black Mountain company (Black Mountain picks) makes some great tools for guitarists.
 I first became aware of their company when I was having thumb pain.
-I had evidentally worked way too hard on a particular bluegrass song.
+I had evidently worked way too hard on a particular bluegrass song.
 I had gripped the heck out of my pick and managed to make my thumb feel pretty bad.
 I was looking for something that would allow me to continue to play without putting pressure on my thumb.
 I found Black Mountain thumb